knocklabs/docs/pages/send-notifications/designing-workflows.md

 ## Up next

-Once you've created a notification, the next step is to trigger that notification from your backend with a `notify` call, usually once a specific action has occurred.
+Once you've created a workflow, the next step is to trigger that workflow from your backend with a `notify` call, usually once a specific action has occurred.